aknay/aknay.github.io/_posts/2018-01-04-javascript-routing-with-play-framework.markdown

 2. [Greate Explanation from StackOverFlow](https://stackoverflow.com/questions/11133059/play-2-x-how-to-make-an-ajax-request-with-a-common-button){:target="_blank"}

-#### **Overall Setup**
+#### **Overview**
-You can download and start from the scratch using the starter example from [here](https://github.com/playframework/play-scala-starter-example) or you can just download the completed project from [here]() and play with it.
+You can start from the scratch using the starter example from [here](https://github.com/playframework/play-scala-starter-example) or you can just download the completed project from [here]() and play with it.

 Briefly,
-1. We need controller class to define our controller actions
+1. We need a controller class to define controller actions
 2. We define these actions in `JavaScriptReverseRouter`
 3. We will also need to define these actions in `routes` (just like any routes in Play framework)
 4. We will use JavaScript functions to call these routes from a web page
 5. After successful call, we will display on the web page
-6. In between them, we will also use dummy storage object to store data

 #### **Add Dependencies**

 We will be using scala version `2.12.4`.
-We will add `guice` and `play test` just like any play framework.
+We will add `guice` and `play test` as per normal for the play framework.
 Since we will be calling `Ajax` request using `JavaScript`, we will just add `jquery` to our dependencies to make our life easier.

 ```
 scalaVersion := "2.12.4"